The directed landscape is a black noise: Introduction

 \subsection{Acknowledgements}

 SP thanks Duncan Dauvergne, Jeremy Quastel, and B\'alint Vir\'ag for discussions and context about this problem during a visit to Toronto.
 SP and ZH thank Ivan Corwin and Yu Gu for comments on an earlier draft of the paper.
+SP acknowledges support by the NSF MSPRF (DMS-2401884).
 ZH was supported by the Fernholz Foundation's Minerva Fellowship Program and Ivan Corwin's grant, NSF DMS-1811143.
-ZH thanks E. Himwich and W. Himwich for discussions about black noise.